serapagranchose/unix-configuration/README.md

 # Unix configuration

-A set of shell script to install on Unix systems my developer working environnement
+A script that sets my configuration on unix systems

 ## Made: